So why is natural gas being phased out?

 Collecting all that waste and putting it to good use by composting it under controlled conditions so that methane can be recovered and use it for power certainly sounds like a great idea, but, as with most things, that's not the full story.
 The big problem with methane is it's global warming potential (GWP), which is a calculation that allows experts to compare the effects of any gas emissions to carbon dioxide.
-According to the Intergovernmental Panel on Climate Change, in recent decades, methane has warmed the planet by as much 86 times more than CO2.
+According to the Intergovernmental Panel on Climate Change, in recent decades, methane has warmed the planet by as much as 86 times more than CO2.

-The less talked about environmental impacts of natural gas come from its transportation infrastructure, which is actually where the real problem lies, but it is very successfully hidden behind greenwashing hype.
+The less talked about environmental impacts of natural gas come from its transportation infrastructure, which is actually where the real problem lies, but it is very successfully hidden behind "allegedly" greenwashing hype.
 The volume of leaks and spills from pipelines and transportation of natural gas has been calculated as equivalent to having the same carbon emissions as one third of the vehicles on US roads.

 So, while natural gas may seem like a great idea after hearing a few commercial sound bites, there is nothing 'clean and green' we can find in regards to injecting large volumes of methane into the atmosphere through leaky natural gas pipelines to keep a rapidly depleting fossil fuel energy industry alive.